YutingZhang/fgs-obj/README.md

         $ ./setup_voc2012_models.sh
 Note that the symlinks for VOC 2007 models will be removed by running this command (the original files are still there).
 To revert to VOC 2007 models, run `./setup_voc2007_models.sh`.

-After that, `simple_demo4` will use the VOC 2012 demo.
+After that, `simple_demo4` will use the VOC 2012 models.

 For benchmarking and training models on VOC 2012, please modify the code for VOC 2007.